Dad looking at an Antarctica photography book

 He also seemed to make friends with all of the expedition staff who knew him by first name and took great care of him when I was out kayaking and my dad was left to do the landing by himself.
 We both loved the landings – we were both in awe to see our first penguins and seals.
 Dad was so amused by the penguin personalities – he was pretty happy just finding a place to sit and watch them as I ran around and took photos.

-The day we finally had the opportunity to take our first steps on the continent of Antarctica we were both excited.
-We stopped at the Chilean station, Gabriel Gonzalez Videla,our first landing on the continent.
+The day we finally had the opportunity to take our first steps on the continent of Antarctica, we were both excited.
+We stopped at the Chilean station, Gabriel Gonzalez Videla, our first landing on the continent.
 Dad and I excitedly snapped pictures to record our 7th continent.
-We explored the island marveling at the Gentoo penguin colonies and then to my surprise my father who is not one for fanfare or shopping was all excited to purchase a bottle of wine, get our passports stamped, and purchase a souvenir hat.
+We explored the island marveling at the Gentoo penguin colonies, and then, to my surprise, my father, who is not one for fanfare or shopping, was all excited to purchase a bottle of wine, get our passports stamped, and purchase a souvenir hat.

-That afternoon the weather cleared up and provided us with spectacular blue skies as we cruised through the Andvord Bay.
+That afternoon, the weather cleared up and provided us with spectacular blue skies as we cruised through Andvord Bay.
 My dad and I went to the top deck to simply watch in awe as we slowly passed some of the most spectacular landscapes either of us had ever seen in our lives.
 We could barely find words for what we were seeing.
-We talked about how these views were different than Nepal.
+We talked about how these views were different in Nepal.
 This was even more remote – there were no villages or locals.
-The mountains were at sea level and stood out with their charcoal colored jagged peaks dusted in snow.
+The mountains were at sea level and stood out with their charcoal-colored, jagged peaks dusted in snow.
 And the icebergs were something that neither one of us had ever seen before.
 There was so much to take in and see that neither one of us wanted to go inside.

 Dad checking out the penguins